shreyahavaldar/shreyahavaldar.github.io/_pages/about.md

 > ### I'm currently on the postdoc market!
 I'm interested in pluralistic alignment in LLMs.

 Beyond my research, I care deeply about representation and accessibility in ML.
-I founded the UPenn chapter of Women in ML (WiML) in 2023, and I'm currently creating and teaching a new course on designing LLM agents for Penn undergrads who are beginners in CS.
+I founded the UPenn chapter of Women in ML (WiML) in 2023, and I’m currently teaching [a new course on designing LLM agents](https://designing-agents-upenn.github.io/) for undergrads at Penn!

 I also like to cook, run, and ask strangers if I can pet their dogs.
 Please reach out if you want to chat about my research, the GRFP, or the PhD application process!